RakaSP/SPARS-ICON/README.md

 The paper is currently identified as:

 > Reza Pulungan, Raka Satya Prasasta, Santana Yuda Pradata, Mursalim, Hiroyuki Takizawa, and Muhammad Alfian Amrizal, “A Smallest-Need-First Job Scheduling Framework with Adaptive Optimization of Idle Node Counts for Energy-Efficient HPC Systems.”

-Replace this section with the final publisher-provided citation after publication.

 The simulator used by this repository is SPARS: